 Courses run through Summer I and Summer II and begin in late May (11-week course) or early June (9-week course)

-Do not attend these meetings if you are not enrolled for the Spring 2015 semester.
+Do not attend these meetings if you are not enrolled for the Summer 2015 semester.

-Do attend the following two orientation meetings if you are enrolled for the Spring 2015 semester.
+Do attend the following two orientation meetings if you are enrolled for the Summer 2015 semester.

 Class Orientation Meetings

 If you are an enrolled student, you must attend one of the following EMT Class Orientation Meetings.

 This meeting will cover immunization requirements and procedures for completing the required drug screening and criminal background check.
 Without a complete immunization record and a completed and passed drug screen and criminal background check, students will not be allowed to enroll in the EMT program.